attearturo/Prodoc/README.md

 First at all, you should login into your Firebase acount for enjoy the Hosting Service from this plataform.
 To deploy the app, simply run the following command from your project directory:

-### `firebase deploy`

-This will deploy your project to [http://prodocid.firebaseapp.com](http://prodocid.firebaseapp.com).
-Only works if you enter creator Firebase acount.

 <h2>Core Team</h2>